-WHERE IS MITLA OAXACA
+WHERE IS MITLA OAXACA?

-Mitla Oaxaca lies in the upper end of the Tlacolula Valley which is one of three valleys that form the Central Valleys Region in the state of Oaxaca.
+Mitla lies in the upper end of the Tlacolula Valley which is one of three valleys that form the Central Valleys Region in the state of Oaxaca.

 HOW TO GET TO MITLA OAXACA